w3f/Grants-Program/applications/swush-dex-aggregator.md

     - Our initial focus is on a beautiful UX and strong branding to build user confidence in our platform.
 We recognize that trust-building will take time, as users may be cautious initially.
 To attract new users, we plan to launch NFTs and incentive programs that encourage engagement and usage.
 - **Long-term Vision:**
     - Establish Swush as a trusted platform and cross-chain transaction hub for Polkadot.
-    - Achieve self-sustainability through revenue streams such as trading fees, liquidity provider (LP) fees, or yield farming.
+    - Achieve self-sustainability through revenue streams such as trading fees.
+Since cross-chain transfers incur some fees, we’re also exploring additional revenue streams.

 ## Additional Information :heavy_plus_sign: